Emotional dance between two people at a wedding ceremony

 Dinner and speeches

-When it comes to dinner and speeches we have our clients pick out some background music while dinner is going on.
-You’ll need to decide whether it’s the day-of coordinator or the DJ who will release the tables to go get their food.
-Our company is comfortable going to each table and dismissing them for dinner.
-When it comes to speeches, we like to gather up everyone who is speaking and let them know how to properly use the microphones so everybody can hear them.
-We also like to get the order of everybody speaking so they know when to come up or who to call up next.
+When it comes to dinner and speeches, we help our clients pick out background music for while dinner is going on.
+You will need to decide whether it is the day-of coordinator or the DJ who will release tables to get their food.
+Our company is comfortable going to each table and dismissing guests for dinner.
+When it comes to speeches, we like to gather everyone who is speaking ahead of time and walk them through how to properly use the microphones.
+We also establish the order of speakers so they know when to come up or who to call up next.

 Do you have any music requests?